Securing Your Containers from Ransomware - Zerto's Guide

 More specifically, here is a list of the supported Kubernetes resources that users can backup (Namespaces and Cluster-wide).

 HPE GreenLake Backup and Recovery can be a great solution to protect your containerized applications running on Amazon EKS.
-To learn more, visit our HPE GreenLake Backup and Recovery page or watch this demo video to see it in action.
+To learn more, watch this demo video to see it in action.